 Use or Disclosure without Consent

-Red Cloud Securities Inc. may use or disclose personal information about an individual without consent under the following circumstances:
+Red Cloud Financial Services Inc. may use or disclose personal information about an individual without consent under the following circumstances:

 - A reasonable person would consider that the use or disclosure of the information is clearly in the interests of the individual and consent of the individual cannot be obtained in a timely way or the individual would not reasonably be expected to withhold consent;